 No specific courses or clinical hours are required for admission.
 However, certain courses are required for certification and/or licensure.
-Please see the prerequisites page for more specific information and recommendations.
+Please see the Prerequisites page for more specific information and recommendations.

 While it is recommended that a cumulative GPA of 3.0 or higher has been achieved, there is no minimum GPA requirement for applicants to be considered for admission.
 We encourage all interested individuals to apply and applications will be considered based on the merit of the application as a whole.

 In our admissions process, we give careful consideration to each individual application.
-While academics and ability are important considerations, so are things that are harder to measure, such as professional promise, interests, experiences, character and personality.
+While academics and ability are important considerations, so are things that are harder to measure, such as professional promise, interests, experiences, character, and personality.
 Just as you want to find a program that’s a good “fit,” we also strive to select students whose background, abilities and interests align with what our program can offer.
 Your personal statement, letters of recommendation, and interactions with us are great ways to help us learn about you!

 Students begin hands-on experience during the first semester and are given a wide variety of opportunities to put their knowledge into practice.
 Each practicum/practice teaching experience is supervised by a fully licensed and certified professional.
 We have a large network of over 250 affiliated sites for observation, practicum, and externship experiences, including on-campus sites and sites around the St. Louis area, as well as sites around the country for optional practicum rotations and externships.
 More information on the AuD experiences can be found on the Doctor of Audiology page and more information on the MSDE experiences can be found on the Master of Science in Deaf Education page.

 Our faculty consists of a mix of full-time and part-time individuals who teach in their area of expertise.
 Experienced clinicians teach clinical courses and supervise practicum, veteran teachers teach deaf education coursework and supervise student teaching, and world-renowned scientists teach research/scientific courses.
 All faculty have direct experience in the area they teach, and great care is taken in the selection of faculty to allow students to learn the latest knowledge and skills in the fields related to hearing and deafness and to promote student success.
 In fact, several well-known textbooks used nationwide in undergraduate and graduate training programs are authored by PACS faculty.
 The graduate programs benefit from the many experts available in PACS, the Department of Otolaryngology, Central Institute for the Deaf, and in the national professional community.
-For more information, please see our faculty page.
+For more information, please see the Our People page.

-In the fourth year, students engage in a full-time, 9-12 month externship experience.
+In the third year, students engage in a full-time, 9-12 month externship experience.
 The process for identifying an externship site that meets the requirements and standards of the AuD program and that matches the student’s interests is a collaborative endeavor between the AuD program and the student.
 Our AuD students are in high demand for externship positions around the country.

 The integration of research into the AuD, MSDE, and PhD curricula is a unique feature.
 All students receive training through coursework and independent research projects – the Capstone Project for AuD students, Independent Study for MSDE students, and Dissertation for PhD students.
 All research projects are conducted under the mentorship of qualified faculty members who support students throughout the process.
 In addition, there are opportunities for elective experiences in research.
 Part-time positions in research labs are often available to our students, and optional funded research training opportunities are often available for AuD students.
 For more information on these opportunities, please visit the Research Training Opportunities page.